kyleastro/kyleastro.github.io/_pages/misc.md

 ---
 layout: archive
-title: "Miscellaneous"
+title: "Narnia: The things, the misc., and those that don't fit"
 permalink: /misc/
 author_profile: true

 ---

+## News
-News that are related to my academic journey [here](/misc/news/).
+[Here](/misc/news/) for the news that are related to my academic journey.